demystifyfp/demystifyfp/content/fsharp/series/fstweet/user-signup.md

 The `web` is an alias for the project argument in the Forge commands.
 The `newFs` and `moveUp` alias are for the `new file` and `move file` operations respectively.

-If we had this alias beforehand, we could have used the following commands instead to do what we just did
+If we had this alias beforehand, we could have used the following commands to do what we just did

 ```bash
 > forge newFs web -n src/FsTweet.Web/UserSignup